evanmiltenburg/ThesaurusRexAPI/README.md

 # ThesaurusRexAPI
 This repository provides a Python interface to Tony Veale's [Thesaurus Rex](http://ngrams.ucd.ie/therex3/).
-Here's a usage example.
+This code has been written in Python 3, but should also work in Python 2.

+## Requirements
+* `requests`
+* `lxml`

+## Usage example

 ```python
 from thesaurusrex import SingleResult, PairResult